Attention duelists! It’s time to get hyped with Yu-Gi-Oh! facts!

 Now this one is pretty weird.
 Throughout the English dub of the anime, cards in each characters’ deck would wholesale change from what they were in the Japanese version.

-While 4Kids was known to make changes like this to keep their programming family friendly (or “for kids”), many of these edits did not replace risque or offensive content.
-It’s likely that the changes were due to a lack of usable artwork to replace the original Japanese cards, and on rare occasion the dub did fix errors in the original Japanese version.
+While 4Kids was known to make changes like this to keep their programming family-friendly (or “for kids”), many of these edits did not replace risque or offensive content.
+It’s likely that the changes were due to a lack of usable artwork to replace the original Japanese cards, and on rare occasions, the dub did fix errors in the original Japanese version.
 Still, many of the changes remain a mystery to fans.

 4: Characters from other Konami video games make cameos as Yu-Gi-Oh! cards.

 As a video game company, Konami is notorious for adding characters from its best-known video game series’ into many of its projects, and Yu-Gi-Oh! is no exception.

 The most obvious Konami cameo in the Yu-Gi-Oh! card game is the “Gradius” card, which depicts the Vic Viper spaceship seen in Konami’s space shooter series called (wait for it)… Gradius.
 Equally as subtle is the “Vampire Killer” card, featuring a whip-wielding man against a castle with artwork extremely reminiscent of Konami’s Castlevania series.
 It’s also speculated that the “Tactical Espionage Expert” card is a reference to Solid Snake from Konami’s Metal Gear Solid series.

 3: 16 fan designed cards made it into the trading card game.